busyboxs/Some-resources-useful-for-me/References.md

 3. Detection evolution with multi-order contextual co-occurrence.(2013 CVPR)
 4. Context-aware CNNs for person head detection.
 (2015 ICCV)
 5. A multi-level contextual model for person recognition in photo albums.(2016 CVPR)

+## when fuse multi layer features, difference between concate and eltsum.

+(from Feature-Fused SSD: Fast Detection for Small Objects)

+> In detailed fusion operation, we instantiate this feature fusion method carefully with two modules,
+> concatenation module and element-sum module.
+Since context may introduce useless background noises, it is not always useful for small object detection.
+In detail, concatenation module uses a 1×1 convolution layer for learning the weights
+> of the fusion of the target information and contextual information, which can reduce the interference of useless
+> background noises.
+Element-sum module uses equivalent weights set manually and fuses the multi-level features in a
+> compulsory way, which can enhance the effectiveness of useful context.

+Context: Many previous studies have demonstrated that contextual information plays an important role in object detection task, especially for small objects.
+The common method for introducing contextual information is exploiting the combined feature maps within a ConvNet for prediction.
+For example, ION [2] extracts VGG16 [12] features from multiple layers of each region proposal using ROI pooling [8], and concatenate them as a fixed-size descriptor for final prediction.
+HyperNet [3], GBD-Net [13] and AC-CNN [14] also adopt a similar method that use the combined feature descriptor of each region proposal for object detection.
+Because the combined features come from different layers, they have different levels of abstraction of input image.
+So that the feature descriptors of each region proposal contain fine- grained local features and contextual features.
+However, these methods are all based on region proposal method and pool the feature descriptors from combined feature maps, which increases the memory footprint as well as decreases the speed of detection.